researca/blog/_posts/2024-05-07-rss-based-learning.md

 Traditional knowledge management (KM) systems typically involve centrally-stored documents, organized taxonomies, and manual data updates.
-While these systems have been a staple in organizational knowledge sharing, they have notable limitations in the digital age:
+While these systems have been a staple in organizational knowledge sharing, they have notable limitations:

 - **Static Content**: Most traditional KM systems rely on static files, such as PDFs or stored articles, that do not update automatically when new information becomes available.